-Core Assurance: the key priorities and changes within the organisations during the period have been reflected within the proposed audit coverage for 2021/2022 and beyond.
-During the development of the internal audit plan we have reviewed the Police, Fire and Crime Commissioner's and Chief Constable's key risks to inform the basis of the 2021/2022 plan and the wider three-year strategy.
-This has resulted in a number of reviews being included within the plan that are driven directly from risks identified in the risk register.
+Risk Register: we have reviewed the organisations' risk register to inform the basis of the 2023 / 2024 plan and the wider three-year strategy.
+This has resulted in a number of reviews being included within the plan that are driven directly from risks identified by the Force / Police, Fire and Crime Commissioner's risk register.